 Most dramatically the breed of sheep, which used to be almost all Southdown’s, have tended to be replaced with other breeds so that in recent years very few Southdown sheep have been sold and the most popular rams are Suffolk’s.

 How to get to Findon

 Travel by car via A283 and A24.
 It should take about 15 min(7.6 miles)

-After a ground briefing you will be aero-towed to 2,500 feet, then the instructor will explain the action of the controls and guide you through some simple manoeuvres for a flight lasting approximately 20 – 30 minutes.
+After a ground briefing you are first aero-towed to 2,500 feet.
+Next the instructor explains the action of the controls and guides you through some simple manoeuvres for a flight lasting approximately 20 – 30 minutes.
 You will receive a signed certificate to commemorate your flight!